NorthernChicken/MCServerPlayerCountLogger/README.md

 # MCServerPlayerCountLogger
-This script will get the number of players on a Minecraft server and log it in the console.
+This script will get the number of players on a Minecraft server and log it in the console and a text file.
 Uses Mcstatus.io's API.

 *Note* Times might be inaccurate up to 30 seconds because Mcstatus's API can take time to update.